When do twins get easier? Having twins is hard, but here are the milestones that mark easier times as well tips on how to manage in the meantime.

 This is also the time when you’re snuggling and playing with your babies.
 You’ll feel confident taking them out on outings and errands, all by yourself.
-You can sit them on your lap and read books together, or watch their curiosity about their surroundings.
+You can sit them on your lap and read books together (maybe these children’s books about twins!), or watch their curiosity about their surroundings.

 4. At nine months: